circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Run with all permissions: No
 - Script code that returns the possible values when either creating or editing an entity: paste the contents of ../loadCustomFieldValues_ContributionScales.groovy.

-4. Type: Custom field validation
-- Name: check DateOfBirth
-- Run with all permissions: No
-- Script code: paste the contents of ../customFieldValidation_DateOfBirth.groovy.

-5. Type: Load custom field values
+4. Type: Load custom field values
 - Name: restrict community groups in registration
 - Run with all permissions: No
 - Script code that returns the possible values when either creating or editing an entity: paste the contents of LoadCustomFieldValues_WizardType.groovy.